mhmdkayyali/physio-care/readme/README.md

   - As a physiotherapist, I want to have and edit it my profile, so that patients can know my information
   - As a physiotherapist, I want to see my patients profile, so that I can know their information
   - As a physiotherapist, I want to be able to cancel my appointments, so that I can reschedule
+- #### Patient Stories

+  - As a patient, I want to see all physiotherapists on map, so that I can estimate how far are they from me
+  - As a patient, I want to see all physiotherapists in a list, so that I can find them quickly
+  - As a patient, I want to see my appointments in a list, so that I can know my schedule
+  - As a patient, I want to have and edit it my profile, so that physiotherapists can know my information
+  - As a patient, I want to see physiotherapist's profile, so that I can know their information
+  - As a patient, I want to be able to book an appointment, so that I can see a physiotherapist
+  - As a patient, I want to be able to cancel my appointments, so that I can reschedule them

+  <br><br>